Kinvert/CUDA-Stuff/Math/Calculus-2/Numerical-Integration/README.md

 The device memory is freed using the cudaFree function.
 This is an important step to ensure that the device memory is properly deallocated and is not left hanging.

-Finally, the result of the integration is printed to the console using the std::cout function, and the main function returns with a value of 0.
+Finally, the result of the integration is printed to the console using the printf function, and the main function returns with a value of 0.